Ionization energy in periodic table

 Li < B < Be < C < O < N < F < Ne

-Few exceptions in the value of the ionization energy trends in the periodic table are explained based on the half-filled and fully-filled orbitals.
+A few exceptions in the value of the ionization energy trends in the periodic table are explained based on the half-filled and fully-filled orbitals.

-Ionization energy of nitrogen and oxygen
+Ionization Energy of Nitrogen and Phosphorus

 The measure first ionization energy of nitrogen greater than oxygen and phosphorus greater than sulfur.

-N: 1s2 2s2 2p3
+- Nitrogen (N): 1s2 2s2 2p3

-P: 1s2 2s2 2p6 3s2 3p3
+- Phosphorus (P): 1s2 2s2 2p6 3s2 3p3

-Beryllium and oxygen
+Beryllium and Oxygen